-The ratio of the length of the upper leg to the length of the lower leg determines the position and/or length of the stirrup bar.
+The position results in a leg that goes out and forward, making it difficult to achieve the 'shoulderhips-heels' straight line.
+When a woman rides in a female saddle, the toes point forward and there is more upper leg on the barrel of the horse.
+2. The ratio of the length of the upper leg to the length of the lower leg determines the position and/ or length of the stirrup bar.
 Most women have a longer upper leg than a lower leg.
 The stirrup bar acts like the fulcrum and the stirrup leather is like a pendulum.
-With a regular stirrup bar positioned normally, the female's leg will usually end up being too far forward.
-"Get your leg back!"
-Does this sound familiar?
-This is because the leg will fall according to its centre of gravity.
-Therefore, women required extended stirrup bars (or extra-extended).
-Allowing the stirrup leathers to be positioned further back will ensure that the leg hangs in the correct position.
-Most men have pretty equal leg lengths so that normal stirrup bar length and position is fine.
+With a regular stirrup bar positioned normally, the female's leg will usually end up being too far forward ("get your leg back!" - does this sound familiar?) because the leg will fall according to its centre of gravity.